jlguenego/lexer/README.md

 - Test with ASN.1 language.
 - Test comment : monoline, multiline.
 - String with "", '', "\"", etc.
+- Token with same priority (first index is priority)

 ## Author